 Host Isolation Response

 Host isolation response determines what happens when a host in a vSphere HA cluster loses its management network connections, but continues to run.
 You can use the isolation response to have vSphere HA power off virtual machines that are running on an isolated host and restart them on a non-isolated host.
-Host isolation responses require that Host Monitoring Status is enabled.
-If Host Monitoring Status is disabled, host isolation responses are also suspended.
+Host isolation responses require that Host Monitoring Status is activated.
+If Host Monitoring Status is deactivated, host isolation responses are also suspended.
 A host determines that it is isolated when it is unable to communicate with the agents running on the other hosts, and it is unable to ping its isolation addresses.
 The host then executes its isolation response.
 The responses are Power off and restart VMs or Shutdown and restart VMs.
 You can customize this property for individual virtual machines.

 To use the Shutdown and restart VMs setting, you must install VMware Tools in the guest operating system of the virtual machine.
 Shutting down the virtual machine provides the advantage of preserving its state.
 Shutting down is better than powering off the virtual machine, which does not flush most recent changes to disk or commit transactions.
 Virtual machines that are in the process of shutting down take longer to fail over while the shutdown completes.
 Virtual Machines that have not shut down in 300 seconds, or the time specified in the advanced option das.isolationshutdowntimeout, are powered off.